supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 9. From the Onboarding page in the portal, copy the detection test script and run it in an open command window.
 You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choose to **Run as Administrator**.

 10. In the Microsoft 365 Defender portal in the Endpoints area, select **Device inventory**.
-You should now see your device in the list.
+You should now see your device in the list, If not wait for some time and refresh the page.

 ## Proceed to Exercise 3